Encountering a young bird on the ground, away from its nest, is a common occurrence for birders and nature lovers.

 For emergency care before turning over to licensed individuals, please see this quick guide: Wild Bird Care Centre

 In fairness, some folks have been successful in raising baby birds.
-Scroll down to read their stories.
+Scroll down to read some of their stories.

 Finding A Bird Egg - What To Do